gowthamsargunam/RESTful-Chatbot/README.md

 Hf_Token = " your_huggingface_token_here "
 ```

+Login or Logup Hugging Face through : https://huggingface.co/

 Get your Hugging Face token from: https://huggingface.co/settings/tokens

 ### Running the Server
+Run the file bot.py by
-Start the FastAPI chatbot server with:
+Starting the FastAPI chatbot server with:

 ```
 uvicorn bot:app --reload